stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 - Enumerated the physical devices available on the local hardware and selected one appropriate to our application

 - Created a logical device and the work queues we will need in subsequent chapters

+- Added functionality to allow an application to specify supported and required Vulkan features.